The Dispute Resolution Review: Japan

 - Of the cases ending in a court-issued judgment, 20.2 per cent were appealed.

-A party facing imminent harm may request the court for interim relief pursuant to the Civil Provisional Remedies Act.5 In general, there are three categories of remedies: provisional attachment order, provisional order preserving property and provisional order preserving the status quo of the relationship between the parties, detailed below:
+A party facing imminent harm may request the court for interim relief pursuant to the Civil Provisional Remedies Act.6 In general, there are three categories of remedies: a provisional attachment order, a provisional order preserving property and a provisional order preserving the status quo of the relationship between the parties, as detailed below:

 - A provisional attachment order is an order to freeze the respondent's identified assets, such as bank deposits and registered real estate, in order to secure enforcement of a future monetary judgment.
 This order is usually issued by the court after the claimant's ex parte meeting with the judge.